Plex Server Rock-on

 Please be aware of the common prerequisites for all Rockstor Rock-ons (Docker Plugins); specifically the Initial Rock-ons Setup and The Rock-ons root requirement.

-Our Plex Media Server Rock-on forum area.
+The Plex Media Server Rock-on forum area.

 What is Plex

 Plex is a centralized domestic media distribution system that acts both as a DLNA server and as its own more flexible type of media server and client system.
 Plex client apps are available on nearly every platform.
-But in order to manage your media with the Plex system it is first necessary to have a Plex Media Server.
+But in order to manage media with the Plex system it is first necessary to have a Plex Media Server.
 This Rock-on is exactly that; and aims to make the install and media provisioning of a Plex server as simple as possible.

 Plex Documentation